thoth-station/core/docs/intern-projects/detecting-lincenses-of-python-modules.md

 2. Get familiar with thoth-solver [1], study its output

-3. Get access to solver dataset that is present on Ceph, explore the dataset using Jupyter Notebooks, create a batch of solver documents
+3. Get access to solver dataset that is present on Ceph, explore the dataset using Jupyter Notebooks, create a batch of solver documents, see https://github.com/orgs/thoth-station/projects/21#card-64687425

     1. You can also check available datasets on Kaggle [2] and GitHub [3]